angular/angular/aio/content/guide/browser-support.md

 {@a non-cli}
 ## Polyfills for non-CLI users

-If you aren't using the CLI, you should add your polyfill scripts directly to the host web page (`index.html`), perhaps like this.
+If you are not using the CLI, you should add your polyfill scripts directly to the host web page (`index.html`), perhaps like this.

 <code-example title="src/index.html">
   &lt;!-- pre-zone polyfills -->